Oral Sensory Toys for Sensory Sensitivities and Picky Eating This article provides recommendations for oral…

 Eating outside provides them with the sensory input they need and gives them a chance to play and eat at the same time.
 And sometimes eating in a new or different place removes the stress and negative emotions they may have built up toward your own dinner table.
 I know my picky eater puts up less resistance at Grandma’s house when there is pressure to eat is less.

 Too hot?
 Too cold?
 Major problem.
 At least for these kids.
 Something as simple as the temperature being off can ruin a meal for them.
 Be alert and see if your child is more inclined to one temperature or the other, or maybe they like it at room temperature only.
 That way you can plan meals that suit their taste.

 Strengthen Muscle Tone

 I don’t know how many times I’ve heard the phrase “but it’s too hard” come out of my picky one’s mouth while trying to encourage him to eat.
 Eating can seem as daunting as climbing a mountain if your child’s muscles aren’t strong enough to eat their food without tiring.
-Some children may need intervention through speech and occupational therapy like what we do at our center, but there are some fun activities you can do with them at home too.
+Some children may need intervention through speech and occupational therapy, but there are some fun activities you can do with them at home too.
 Blowing bubbles, whistles and balloons all contribute to facial muscle tone as well as giving the lungs a good work out.
 Holding their breath and letting it out slowly or learning to play a wind instrument are both good exercises for building muscle tone.

 Play with your Food